 Join the HOBT Board of Directors

-Some helpful skills for Board service include long-range planning, finances, human resources, fundraising, marketing, or experience in the legal field.
+The biggest thing you bring is yourself -- your perspectives, experiences, and insights are the most valuable part of this team.
+The more diverse we are, the more we can act with alignment and connection to our communities.
+Some helpful skills for board service include community connections, long-range planning, finances, human resources, fundraising, marketing, or experience in the legal field.
 If being on a board is new to you, that’s fine.
 We include training and mentorship as part of our new-Board-member-support.
-Most of all we are looking for members with a passion for supporting community art and improving our neighborhood through the work we do.
+Most of all we are looking for members with a passion for supporting community art and investing in our neighborhood through the work we do.

 I’m interested, but I don’t think I can afford to volunteer this much time.